 Step 10: Back up your site.

 Your content is your most valuable asset, so make sure you back up your site!
 For your blog, that means backing up your content in case of a crash, so you won’t have to start all over again.
 If you don’t back up posts, plugins, and affiliate links, it might take you a while before getting back on your feet.
 If you don’t have time to back up your site regularly, your web host should offer an alternative.
 HostPapa, for example, offers a terrific automated website backup service that takes just a few minutes to set up – no need to worry about backing up your site ever again!
+Having a backup copy of your website ensures that you can quickly recover and restore your data without losing critical information.

 Apart from that, costing is one factor that keeps many people on the fence about creating a website.
 Although we initially mentioned creating a website on WordPress – which is true because WordPress is free if you don’t opt for additional premium services.